Harold H. Burton: Retirement

 Eisenhower asked Burton to keep the resignation private for a time.
 In part, this was because Eisenhower wanted time to consider a replacement without public pressure.
 Additionally, Eisenhower was worried that a resignation now might create unnecessary complications for the Supreme Court, which had agreed to hear Cooper v.
 Aaron.
 This case concerned the Little Rock Nine, a group of African American students barred from enrolling at Little Rock Central High School by Orval Faubus, the Governor of Arkansas.
 William G. Cooper and other members of the Little Rock school district board of education had alleged they could not implement the Supreme Court's decision in Brown v.
 Board of Education of Topeka, 347 U.S. 483 (1954), because of public hostility and the opposition of Governor Faubus and the state legislature.
-The case was clearly headed for the Supreme Court: A local court had ruled in favor of the school district, and the NAACP had appealed both to an Arkansas circuit court and the U.S. Supreme Court (which, on June 30, declined to hear the appeal until the circuit court had ruled but which also had advised the circuit court to rule swiftly—before the school year began).
+The case was clearly headed for the Supreme Court: The United States District Court for the Eastern District of Arkansas had ruled in favor of the school district, and the NAACP had appealed both to the United States Court of Appeals for the Eighth Circuit and the U.S. Supreme Court (which, on June 30, declined to hear the appeal until the Court of Appeals had ruled but which also had advised the Court of Appeals to rule swiftly—before the school year began).

 The Supreme Court held a special summer session on September 11 and issued its decision on September 29, after which Burton informed his law clerks and the rest of the Supreme Court of his decision to retire.